Luciesprogram/Premium-Prediction/README.md

 # Premium-Prediction
-This is based on insurance premium prediction based on some basic data.
+This project is based on insurance premium prediction based on some basic data.